When to say no?

 - Ask around and be mindful of gender differences: If you are uncertain whether some task that you are asked to do can really be expected of you, ask around with your colleagues (and read Would you ask a male academic the same question?).
 Women in particular often just take on extra work without speaking up.
 Senior managers sense this intuitively.
 They don’t typically overload you consciously, but in my experience women often end up with more work than men simply because they don’t complain, don’t say no, and often do the job very conscientiously (thus getting even more work).
 A lot of their work tends to be in the "Wives of the Organization" category, i.e. essential for the smooth running of an organization, but not highly visible.

-Much of this in fact boils down to taking a pro-active approach to your own academic career: Be proactive, resilient & realistic!
+Much of what I recommend above in fact boils down to taking a pro-active approach to your own academic career: Be proactive, resilient & realistic!

 - Be proactive, resilient & realistic!